 - For Charities: the IRS expects charities to fill IRS Form 1096 attached together with IRS Form 1098-C. The charity is also expected to provide their donors a written receipt in compliance with IRS Publication 4302.

 - For donors: the IRS expects them to fill Schedule A of the IRS 1040.
-Donors are required to present the donation receipt obtained from the charity organization they donated to.
+Donors are required to present the receipt obtained from the charity organization they donated to.

 - Donor’s Name